 This topic summarizes an advanced networking scenario that enables communication between an on-premises network and multiple virtual cloud networks (VCNs) over a single Oracle Cloud Infrastructure FastConnect.
-Each VCN has its own An optional virtual router that you can add to your VCN to provide a path for private network traffic between your VCN and on-premises network., and you set up a separate FastConnect A FastConnect virtual circuit that supports private peering. to each DRG.
+Each VCN has its own dynamic routing gateway (DRG) , and you set up a separate FastConnect private virtual circuit to each DRG.

 This scenario is supported for only certain FastConnect setups:

 There's a scenario called transit routing that also involves using multiple VCNs, but only a single DRG.
 It can be used with VPN Connect or FastConnect.
 It involves setting up the VCNs in a hub-and-spoke layout and using the hub VCN for transit routing of traffic to the other VCNs.
 You might use this scenario if you need multiple VCNs for different parts of your organization, but you want to use one VCN for centralized services that all parts of the organization need.
 For more information, see Transit Routing: Access to Multiple VCNs in the Same Region.

 - You can use a single FastConnect to connect your on-premises network with multiple VCNs in the same region.
 The scenario is supported only for FastConnect through a third-party provider or through colocation with Oracle.
 You need at least one physical connection (cross-connect) in your connection.

 - The VCNs must be in the same region and same tenancy .
 The VCNs can be in the same compartment or different ones in the tenancy.
 For accurate routing, the CIDR blocks of the various subnets of interest in the on-premises network and VCNs must not overlap.

 - Each VCN has its own dynamic routing gateway (DRG) and private virtual circuit .
 You must use a different VLAN and different set of BGP IP addresses for each private virtual circuit.